 Khalida Nurmetova, Central Asia Program Officer and Editor of the English Language website

-Khalida is a current Ph.D. candidate researching law and gender issues at the Freie Universität Berlin.
-Her primary academic and research interests include the intersection of law, gender and culture/religion as well as the influence of politics and security issues on women.
+Khalida Nurmetova is a current Ph.D. candidate researching law and gender issues at Freie Universität Berlin.
+Her primary academic and research interests include law, religion, and culture as well as their influence on gender and security issues.
 She regularly works on topics concerning the consequences of the collapse of the Soviet Union and the effect of ongoing conflicts, neo-traditional, and neo-religious tendencies on human rights in the region.
 Khalida received her degree in International Law from Baku State University in addition to an LLM in German Law from the Albert-Ludwigs-Universität Freiburg.

 Zhyldyz Sultanbekova, Project Officer for “Religion and the State”

 Zhyldyz graduated from the Faculty of Law of the Kyrgyz-Russian Slavic University.
 Studying at the university, she began her professional career as a project assistant with the Children in Danger Public Fund.
 In 2014 she received a Master’s degree from the OSCE Academy in Bishkek in the field of politics and security specializing in Central Asia.
 In addition to working in non-governmental organizations and teaching at the Kyrgyz State Law Academy, Zhyldyz has experience in developing and conducting trainings.
 Zhyldyz is fluent in English.